 Taught by Justin Vann and held several times a year, classes include a variety of topics between wine and whisky will be covered.
-Expect at least 6 beverages, tasting notes loaded with information, snacks (which will be overseen by Oxheart Restaurant), and plenty of grandiose, rambling analogies from Justin Vann.
+Expect at least 6 beverages, tasting notes loaded with information, snacks, and plenty of grandiose, rambling analogies from Justin Vann.
 Classes will be held on Saturday afternoons.
 Tickets can be purchased online.